ritikaradh/FashionSpy/README.md

 # Fashion Spy

 ## About
-A GenAI feature on Fashion Ecommerce Platform- Fashion Spy, your daily fashion bits!
+"Fashion Spy- Your Daily Fashion Bits!" is a GenAI feature aimed for Fashion Ecommerce Platform in India.
+It was developed as prototype in phase 2 of Myntra HackerRamp 2024.

 ![alt text](FashionSpy.png)